 Bali has good weather year round so the climate shouldn’t be a huge factor in deciding when to go.
 The dry season runs from April to September and is generally the best time to visit Bali.

 During the wet season (October to March) there tends to be one big downpour a day (often early afternoon) that quickly disappears leaving only large puddles on the ground and a fresh rain scent in the air.

 Of greater importance for planning a trip is the high season months when vacationers arrive from Europe, Australia and Japan.
-July, August, December, and early January are the busiest times for the island and hotels can often be booked solid in the popular beach resorts — especially during the week of Christmas and New Years.
+July, August, December, and early January are the busiest times for the island and hotels can often be booked solid in the popular beach resorts — especially the week of Christmas and New Years.

 The 5 Best Places in Bali for Kids and Families

 I love Bali.
 It’s one of the best destinations for a family vacation.
 It has everything: good beaches, a rich culture, friendly people, great weather, and wonderful food.